metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alertmanager_config_v1beta1_manifest.md

 Optional:

-- `api_key` (Attributes) The secret's key that contains the API key to use when talking to the VictorOps API.It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--receivers--victorops_configs--api_key))
+- `api_key` (Attributes) The secret's key that contains the API key to use when talking to the VictorOps API.
+It must be at them same namespace as CRD (see [below for nested schema](#nestedatt--spec--receivers--victorops_configs--api_key))
 - `api_url` (String) The VictorOps API URL.
-- `custom_fields` (Map of String) Adds optional custom fieldshttps://github.com/prometheus/alertmanager/blob/v0.24.0/config/notifiers.go#L537
+- `custom_fields` (Map of String) Adds optional custom fields https://github.com/prometheus/alertmanager/blob/v0.24.0/config/notifiers.go#L537
 - `entity_display_name` (String) Contains summary of the alerted problem.
 - `http_config` (Attributes) The HTTP client's configuration. (see [below for nested schema](#nestedatt--spec--receivers--victorops_configs--http_config))
 - `message_type` (String) Describes the behavior of the alert (CRITICAL, WARNING, INFO).